SiliconLabs/wiseconnect-wifi-bt-sdk/examples/snippets/wlan/power_save_deep_sleep/readme.md

 Refer [Getting started with EFX32](https://docs.silabs.com/rs9116-wiseconnect/latest/wifibt-wc-getting-started-with-efx32/), for settin-up EFR & EFM host platforms

+- Configure EFX32 J4 pin-9 should connect to UULP_GPIO_0 and EVFX32 J4 pin-7 should connect to UULP_GPIO_2.
 - Open Simplicity Studio and import the EFR32/EFM32 project from `<SDK>/examples/snippets/wlan/power_save_deep_sleep/projects`
     - Select the appropriate .slsproj as per Radio Board type mentioned in **Section 3.3** for EFR32 board.
    (or)